-Named in honor of Victor Hugo Lane (C.E.
+Lane Hall opened on March 2, 1917, named in honor University of Michigan Fletcher Professor of Law and First Judicial Circuit of Michigan judge Victor Hugo Lane (C.E.
 1874, L.L.B.
-1878), University of Michigan Fletcher Professor of Law, and judge at the First Judicial Circuit of Michigan, Lane Hall opened on March 2, 1917.
-The Student Christian Association (SCA) which was created at the University of Michigan in 1859, was the builder and first owner of Lane Hall.
-The University acquired Lane Hall in 1936 when the SCA could no longer maintain the property.
-Broadening the scope of activities to reflect the diversity of religious associations on campus, the University created the Student Religious Association (SRA), which included interfaith study meetings, meditation groups, and the Ann Arbor Society of Friends.
+1878).
+Originally built and owned by the Student Christian Association (SCA), the University of Michigan acquired Lane Hall in 1936 when the SCA could no longer maintain the property.
+Broadening the scope of activities to reflect the diversity of religious associations on campus, the university created the Student Religious Association (SRA), which included interfaith study meetings, meditation groups, and the Ann Arbor Society of Friends.
 For twenty years, Lane Hall was a central meeting place for activist students and faculty.
 What was then called “The Lane Hall Program” included opportunities for political debate, discussion groups about democracy and current social issues, and a series of outreach programs both in the United States and abroad, as well as lectures and dances.

-At this time, Cold War politics had heightened national awareness of the need for research on foreign countries and cultures.
-In 1958, the federal government increased funding for area centers with passage of the National Defense Education Act, of which Title VI promoted area and language studies.
+At this time, Cold War politics heightened national awareness of the need for research on foreign countries and cultures.
+In 1958, the federal government passed the National Defense Education Act, which increased funding for area centers and promoted language study through Title VI.
 Lane Hall soon became the hub of international studies.
 For over 30 years, the Title VI Area Studies Centers—Japanese Studies, Chinese Studies, Middle East and North African Studies, Russian and East European Studies, and South and Southeast Asian Studies—turned “Lane Hall” into a nationally recognized keyword for Area Studies.